kristianmandrup/infomatrix-blog/_posts/initial-page-login.md

 They both use a Promise to handle the async communication with the Auth provider.
 We should do the same!
 To make the provider API more consistent, we should wrap the `facebookConnectPlugin` as `plugins.facebookConnectPlugin` so we can leverage the same basic strategy for all plugins ;)

+The current implementation of these ideas can be found in my [hybrid-auth](https://github.com/kristianmandrup/hybrid-auth) repo

 ### Alternatives?

 Another simple solution is the [ng-cordova-oauth](https://github.com/nraboy/ng-cordova-oauth) Angular plugin.
 However it only supports Authorization via [Apache InAppBrowser Plugin](https://github.com/apache/cordova-plugin-inappbrowser/blob/master/doc/index.md)